angryreid/algorithm/16_Instance/01_Sort/README.md

 The average time big O -> O(n^2)
 The Space big O -> O(1)
-Stability -> Stable (The key point is when the numbers exchange their positions)
+Stability -> Not Stable (The key point is when the numbers exchange their positions)

 ```java
 public class Selection {